fxnaranjo/datapower-operator/README.md

 ##### 2.3.2 Use you browser to test the following URL: [http://localhost:4444/v2/pet/findByStatus?status=available](http://localhost:4444/v2/pet/findByStatus?status=available)
 ![dp16](https://github.com/fxnaranjo/datapower-operator/raw/main/images/16.png "dp16")

+## All the configuration is ready in the local Datapower Container, now lets move this configuration to Datapower Service on Openshift

 ### 3. Creating an IBM Datapower Gateway in Red Hat Openshift
 #### 3.1 Install the IBM Datapower Operator
 * Add the online catalog sources to the cluster according to this [link](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2021.4?topic=installing-adding-catalog-sources-online-openshift-cluster)